datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

-As illustrated on the right-hand side of the above figure “Complex integration”, you have to maintain multiple connections separately which, in this case, will make P2P time consuming and expensive to manage.
+As illustrated on the right-hand side of the above figure “Complex integration”, you have to maintain multiple connections separately which can make P2P time consuming and expensive to manage.
 Therefore, amongst other things, new architectural principles have been developed.
 One of the more prominent ones being the ESB.

 Enterprise Service Bus (ESB)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ESB is a more robust IA and plays a critical role in connecting diverse systems and services in a Service Oriented Architecture (SOA).
+The ESB is a more robust integration architecture and plays the critical role of being the hub where you can connect diverse systems and services in a Service Oriented Architecture (SOA).
-The ESB takes on the responsibility of ensuring that data sent from one system conforms to the requirements in another system.
-This core functionality is an important feature as to why the ESB is such an established architectural principle.
-In addition, the ESB aids in simplifying integration efforts when connecting differing applications that need to communicate with each other.
-See Figure 2 – Enterprise Service Bus.
+The ESB takes on the responsibility of ensuring that data sent from one system conforms to the requirements in another system by way of a message queue.
+This core functionality is an important feature as to why the ESB is such an established integration architecture.
+In addition, the ESB aids in simplifying integration efforts when connecting differing applications that need to communicate with each other as shown below in Figure 2 – Enterprise Service Bus.

 .. figure:: ./media/Enterprise_Service_Bus.png